Paris Google Maps and Facts

 The city's subway system, the Métro, was opened on July 19, 1900, its first line being from Porte de Vincennes to Porte Maillot.
 Engineer Fulgence Bienvenüe oversaw the construction phase, while architect Hector Guimard designed the decorative Art Nouveau entrances.
 The system boasts 199 km (124 miles) of track and 15 lines.
 There are 368 stations (not including RER stations), 87 of these being interchanges between lines.
 A total of 3500 cars transport roughly 6 million people per day, while the system itself employs 15,000 employees (1989 statistics).
 Every building in Paris is within 500 meters (3/10 mile) of a métro station.
 The Réseau Express Régional (RER), inaugurated in the 1960s, connects the city with its outlying suburbs.

-Link to Paris Google Maps page:
+Link to the Paris Google Maps page:

-Text link to: Paris map
+Text link to: Paris map and facts page |